Phạm Hương: 2017: Consultant of Toi La Hoa Hau Hoan Vu Viet Nam and coach of The Look Viet Nam

-At the end of April, she was the consultant of Futurista - Nguoi Ke Vi Tuong Lai which was a part of TV show Toi La Hoa Hau Hoan Vu Viet Nam at 5 big cities.
+At the end of April, she was the consultant of Futurista - Nguoi Ke Vi Tuong Lai which was a part of the TV show Toi La Hoa Hau Hoan Vu Viet Nam in 5 big cities.

-September 30, she was a judge alongside main judge in TV show Toi La Hoa Hau Hoan Vu Viet Nam first season.
+On September 30, she was a judge alongside the main judge in the TV show Toi La Hoa Hau Hoan Vu Viet Nam during the first season.

 Besides this, she was a coach of The Look Vietnam alongside Nguyen Minh Tu and Nguyen Cao Ky Duyen.
-October 11, her team member Ngo Phuong Linh won a contract with the main sponsor of The Look Vietnam.
+On October 11, her team member Ngo Phuong Linh won a contract with the main sponsor of The Look Vietnam.

 2018: Fashion Designer

-On January 6, she appeared in the final of the Miss Universe Vietnam 2017 pageant in Nha Trang, where she won the pageant.
+On January 6, she appeared in the finals of the Miss Universe Vietnam 2017 pageant in Nha Trang, where she won the pageant.
 She took a final walk before crowning Miss Universe Vietnam H'Hen Niê.

 On May 11, she released her first fashion collection and held a fashion show themed "Girl Boss."

 Miss Universe Vietnam 2015

 Hương was crowned Miss Universe Vietnam on October 3, 2015.
-Also, she won a special award of Miss Beach Beauty.
+She also won a special award of Miss Beach Beauty.
 As the title holder of Miss Universe Vietnam 2015, she competed at Miss Universe 2015.

 Miss Universe 2015

 Hương represented Vietnam at the Miss Universe 2015 pageant in Las Vegas on 20 December.
-Her roommates during her stay were Miss Universe Thailand Aniporn Chalermburanawong and Miss Dominican Republic Clarissa Molina.
-Despite proving to be a very popular contestant, one of the favorites on the pageant observers' lists and predictions, she failed to place.
+Her roommates were Miss Universe Thailand Aniporn Chalermburanawong and Miss Dominican Republic Clarissa Molina during her stay.
+Despite proving to be a very popular contestant, she failed to place on the favorites on the pageant observers' lists and predictions.